Originally aired 3 Dec 1983

 The quick acceptance of Maida by the team wastes some dramatic possibilities and rings untrue—in fact, in an interview, Maida said that she experienced ongoing aggression from some of her teammates.
 Her role as a quarterback requires her to call plays and direct the team, yet none of the teammates voice any doubts about her abilities in this area or prickle at the idea of being led by a girl.

 In the movie, with the exception of Mr. Caine, most of the opposition Maida faces is from other women, who react to Maida’s adoption of a role atypical of her gender.
 Some of the women are won over by the fact that Maida is pretty and feminine and, thus, doesn’t threaten their notions of gender too much.
 Although it is never stated outright—the closest the movie comes is using the word “unnatural”—the fear that Maida is a lesbian is put to rest.
-Others find her gender conformity even more of a challenge to comprehend.
+Others find her gender conformity, her femininity, even more of a challenge to comprehend.
 At one point, Maida’s mother (Barbara Babcock) says, “To them, you represent a world that they just don’t understand.”
 Maida’s parents are unusually supportive for parents in teen movies.
 They back her at every turn.
 Unfortunately, that leaves Don Murray, who plays her father, with little to do despite his top billing.

 The movie makes a few changes from the real-life story for dramatic effect, such as having Tami join the varsity team instead of the junior varsity and turning Tami’s boyfriend Scott (John Stockwell) from a casual dating partner into a significant romantic interest.
 Overall, however, Maida claims the movie was accurate.
 Her one criticism was that Hunt’s aloof performance didn’t reflect her outgoing personality.
 While the performance may not have been true-to-life, the sensitive portrayal allows Hunt to show a deeper, more mature character.
 (In the movie, Tami is two years older than she was in real life when the story happened.)
 Hunt is very good at conveying her character’s confusion about what is expected of her, what she wants to be, and where she fits into the world.
 One thing worth noting about Hunt’s performance is how well she adopts a subtly athletic gait.
 She moves like a football player without overdoing it and telegraphing her performance to the audience.